 If you meet all of the eligibility requirements and are interested in participating in the TEACH grant program, please complete the following:

-The Office of Scholarships and Financial Aid will contact you with additional information once you have completed the TEACH Grant Application.
+The Office of Scholarships and Financial Aid will contact you with additional information once you have submitted the TEACH Grant Application.
 For additional information, please click here, or visit the Office of Scholarships and Financial Aid at the Welcome Center.